 A: The Keystone Fresh Act should be funded as a \$15 million total biennial program with roughly \$8 million of the total funds spent on PA food products.
 This amount would double the total amount of reported school meal dollars spent on PA local food and would be multiple times the amount that has ever been invested in connecting PA agriculture and schools despite the decades-long interest in expanding local food served in school meals throughout the state.
-Pennsylvania was once considered a leader and innovator in the national farm to school movement and now we rank 22 out of 50 states when it comes to local foods served in school meals.
+Pennsylvania was once considered a leader and innovator in the national farm to school meals.
 It's time for legislators to make a significant investment by funding the Keystone Fresh Act - a program model that benefits all of Pennsylvania.